Mortgage with Late Payments

 Whether it be late payments, defaults or CCJs, we’re here to help you secure a mortgage.

-Late payments on your credit report
+How late payments affect your credit report

-Technically speaking, a late payment is one made after the due date has passed.
-If you are in the habit of waiting until you get the red bill for any services before paying, then you will be making late payments.
 One or more late payments will show on your credit report, and anyone scrutinising the record will see a figure ‘1’ next to them, indicating the money arrived one month late.
-A repeated string of late payments could be interpreted by a lender as a sign of an irresponsible approach to money management, and could put your chances of getting a mortgage at risk.
+A repeated string of late payments could be interpreted by a lender as a sign of an irresponsible approach to money management and could put your chances of getting a mortgage at risk.

-You’ll be relieved to know that paying a bill a couple of days late – or even a couple of weeks, in some instances – may not even show up on your credit report.
-However, despite this, it isn’t worth playing Russian roulette with your payments (and therefore your credit rating) and taking too relaxed an approach to your borrowing and cashflow.
-Always aim to make payments on time, and be sure to allow time for the payment to be received and processed as well – generally three working days are recommended – especially if you expect to apply for or renew your mortgage in the next few years!
+Always aim to make payments on time and be sure to allow time for the payment to be received and processed as well.
+Generally three working days are recommended – especially if you expect to apply for or renew your mortgage in the next few years!

-If you are currently behind on your mortgage payments, then your chances of being approved for a fresh mortgage deal are slim to none.
+If you are currently behind on your mortgage payments, your chances of being approved for a fresh mortgage deal are slim to none.

 What can I do to improve my chances of approval?